 If you would like more information about this product, please visit www.fscurtis.com or contact Natalie Fontana at 314.383.1300 or email at Info@FSCURTIS.com.

-Introducing this new addition to the FS-Curtis Rotary Screw lineup continues to show that through the dependability of our people and our quality-focused manufacturing, FS-Curtis will continue to be a trusted name serving even more markets through our ever-growing global presence.
+Introducing this new addition to the FS-Curtis Rotary Screw lineup continues to show that through the dependability of our people and our quality-focused manufacturing, we are a trusted name serving even more markets through our ever-growing global presence.

-In order to help us grow in our mission, we welcome your feedback to help us improve and exceed your expectation.
+In order to help us grow in our mission, we welcome your feedback to help us improve and exceed your expectations.